-I (Martin Thoma, the current maintainer of pypdf and PyPDF2), hope that we can bring the community back to one path of development.
-I deprecated PyPDF2 in favor of pypdf already and pypdf has now more features and a cleaner interface than PyPDF2.
-See history of pypdf.
+I, Martin Thoma, the current maintainer of pypdf, hope that we can bring the community back to one path of development.
+Let's see.

-51.4 pdfminer.six and pdfplumber
+51.4 pdfminer

 pdfminer.six is capable of extracting the font size / font weight (bold-ness).
 It has no capabilities for writing PDF files.